Thursday, 7 September 2023

 Fortunately, Captain Jack Harkness comes along and the story really starts to spice up.
 He's a very charming and devilish rogue.
 I'm quite glad that he becomes a companion.
 I even wish he'd hung around longer during his initial run (at least he comes back a lot).
 The whole weird thing that's going on with the Empty Child is also grabbing my attention.
 I was a bit put off, at first.
 But, by the end of the episode, I'm interested.

 It's Part Two that really gets me.
 So much happens in it that is an absolute delight to watch.
 The mad chase through the hospital where sonic devices become double-entendres.
-Rose and the Doctor having a moment together listening to Glen Miller and they cause "dancing" to also become a double-entendre (this is the same man who wrote Coupling - so there's bound to be a lot of this!).
+Rose and the Doctor having a moment together listening to Glen Miller.
+Which then causes "dancing" to become another double-entendre (this is the same man who wrote Coupling - so there's bound to be a lot of this!).
 The absolutely gorgeous conclusion where, just this once, everybody lives.
 Moff very competently changes the tone of the story from saucy to something genuinely touching in a heartbeat.
 It's a very impressive feat.
 Once more, I'm tearing up as I watch Doctor Who.
 Not something that happened this often during the Classic Series.

 And then there's the great little coda where Jack thinks he's about to die and the Doctor and Rose ever-so-casually rescue him.
 The whole little final speech that he delivers when he thinks he's done for is a great moment.
 But the slow pan back that reveals the TARDIS has latched on to his ship is truly awesome.
 Jack becomes a companion in the coolest of ways.